 Training for a Grand Canyon Hike

 - First of all, start training now.
 You don’t want to put this off until two weeks before your hike.
 Proper training involves a gradual build towards longer distances, greater elevation changes, and if backpacking, a gradually heavier load.
 If you’re not already in good physical shape and your trip is next week (or even just next month), you might consider postponing this until you have plenty of time to properly prepare.
+If you prefer guided, comfort-based hiking with less load to carry, our Basecamp Adventures offer incredible ways to explore the Grand Canyon without the full backpacking rig.

 - Next, it will be important to strengthen the muscles that will be most needed for those steep descents and ascents.
 Most backpackers tend to find the downhill hike to be the most challenging part (day hikers might find the opposite).
 Therefore, exercises that strengthen the quads and calves will be of paramount importance.
 Certainly, hiking on local trails with a backpack on is the best approach.
 But short of that, practicing on stairs is a great alternative.
 Perhaps your office building offers a few stories of stairs that can be tackled during lunch breaks or you might have a high school stadium nearby that will equally suffice.